Concept Heterogeneity-aware Representation Steering: Controlling the Steering Effect

 General language modeling utility is evaluated using perplexity on 20K Wikipedia sentences, generation PPL scored by Mistral-7B, and 5-shot MMLU accuracy.
 Experiments are conducted on Gemma2-2B, Llama3-8B, and Qwen2.5-7B, with results reported in Table~\ref{tab:toxicity_results_transposed}.

-\textbf{Results.} CHaRS and CHaRS-PCT consistently outperform Linear-AcT across all models in mitigating toxic generation, with the largest gains on Llama3-8B (up to 43\% and 38\% reductions in CLS and zero-shot Toxicity).
-Similar improvements are observed on smaller models.
+\textbf{Results.} CHaRS and CHaRS-PCT consistently outperform Linear-AcT across all models in mitigating toxic generation, with the largest gains on Qwen2.5-7B and Llama3-8B (up to 43\% and 42\% relative reductions in CLS and zero-shot Toxicity, respectively).
+Similar improvements are observed on the smaller Gemma2-2B, with consistent reductions across both evaluation settings.
 CHaRS-PCT further surpasses CHaRS in the sequential setting, likely due to its thresholding acting as an implicit regularizer that reduces noise accumulation across layers.
 Importantly, neither method degrades general language utility relative to Linear-AcT or unsteered models.